kmaaallen/unicorn-attractor-milestone/README.md

 - The user can input their card details which will be securely handled by stripe.
 - Once subscribed the user sees a message at the top of the subscribe form 'You have successfully subscribed'
 - If there are any errors with the card or submititng the form error message will appear.
+- This same form is used to allow subscribed users to update their card details.

 ##### Features Left to Implement
 - User profile picture